 Chassahowitzka - History

 Thousands of years before Europeans arrived, Native Americans hunted, fished, and gathered wild plants along Florida's Gulf coast.
 Evidence of several Native American campsites has been found within Chassahowitzka on the same high and dry ground used as camps by 20th century hunters.
-The swamp itself was doubtless as inhospitable a habitation site for Native Americans as it is for modern Floridians.
+The swamp was likely as inhospitable for Native Americans as it is for modern Floridians.
 Within Chassahowitzka is Indian Bend, a Weeden Island (A.D.
 300 - A.D.
 1300) burial mound excavated at the turn of the century by C.B.
 Moore.
 Indian Bend yielded primary and secondary burials as well as check-stamped pottery.

 In 1528 the Panfilo de Narvarez expedition traveled north from Tampa Bay several miles inland from the coast, perhaps along the sand ridge bordering the eastern edge of the Chassahowitzka swamp.

 Although no encampments or other sites have been found, the Seminole Indians were known to have been in the area during the Second Seminole War (1835-42).
 They gave the region the name Chassahowitzka, meaning "pumpkin hanging place."
 The pumpkin referred to was a small climbing variety that is now rare and perhaps even extinct.